jobright-ai/2025-Consultant-New-Grad/README.md

-# Daily Intern Jobs in Consultant by Jobright.ai
+# Daily New Grad Jobs in Consultant by Jobright.ai

-**This job repository is your go-to resource for discovering and sharing the latest internships opportunities in:** Consultant.
+**This job repository is your go-to resource for discovering and sharing the latest new grad opportunities in:** Consultant.

-✔️ While this repository includes a fraction of available intern positions, for a comprehensive list of intern jobs across various roles and more regions, we invite you to explore [jobright.ai](https://jobright.ai/?utm_campaign=Consultant&utm_source=1103).
+✔️ While this repository includes a fraction of available new grad positions, for a comprehensive list of new grad jobs across various roles and more regions, we invite you to explore [jobright.ai](https://jobright.ai/?utm_campaign=Consultant&utm_source=1103).
 We curate opportunities that best match your skills and experience from 400,000+ high-quality positions added daily.

 ---